pantheon-systems/composer-advisory-manager/README.md

 - **Displaying security warnings prominently in build output**
 - **Providing remediation guidance for site owners and developers**

-No deployment and no changes to your `composer.json` are required.

 ---

 ## 🚀 Installation